DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 The example sorts X-axis data by totals in a WinForms Chart.

 In this example, X-axis displays qualitative values.
 These values do not have inherent numeric order, they are plotted in the same order as series points in the collection.
-The example assigns a custom comparer to the `AxisBase.QualitativeScaleComparer` property to sort string values in a custom order.
-The comparer calculates the total value for each stacked bar and sorts arguments by aggregated values.
+The example assigns a custom comparer to the [AxisBase.QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer) property to sort string values in a custom order: the comparer calculates the total value for each stacked bar and sorts arguments by aggregated values.

 ## Implementation Details